-VPN Filter Malware
+VPN Filter Malware - What is it?

 You can head to the Symantec VPNFilter Check site.
 Check the terms and conditions box, then hit the Run VPNFilter Check button in the middle.
 The test completes within seconds.

 If you own a Linksys, MikroTik, NETGEAR or TP-Link networking equipment or network attached storage (NAS) devices it is advised to power them off for 5 minutes and then power them back on to resolve a sophisticated modular malware system known as "VPNFilter"

 Clients may call a request On-Site Service to have your Networking Equipment checked for vulnerabilities to prevent future threats from occurring.
 Changes to equipment include changing the default Login Credentials (admin/admin or admin/password), Disabling of Remote Management, and Updating Device Firmware.